7 Minute Read

 22. Give more.
 Wait a minute—give more?
 Yes!
 Giving changes your spirit.
 Make giving a priority in your budget and you’ll see a difference.

 23. Ask for a raise.
 Why not?
 You miss 100% of the shots you don’t take.

 24. Get a part-time job.
 Why not become a driver for Lyft or Uber?
 Or take on a pizza delivery job?
 You can even deliver other types of food in your spare time by working for places like uberEATS or Grubhub.
 Sure, you’ll have to put aside your pride and give up some nights and weekends of downtime.
 But that’s a small sacrifice for extra cash in your pocket.

 25. Lead a Financial Peace University group.
 Leading a group of people on their journey to paying off debt is one of the best ways to stay gazelle intense!
 Not to mention . . . you’ll help change someone’s life.

 There you have it—25 ways to breathe fresh air into your debt-free journey.
 Try a few of these tips and see if they work for you.
 When you hit a wall, just keep working the plan!
 Continue to chip away at that debt snowball.
 Over time, your dedication is going to pay off!

 If you’re just starting out on your journey to being debt-free, you need a plan!
-Dave’s best-selling class Financial Peace University has helped millions get on a plan and out of debt.
+Dave’s best-selling program Financial Peace University has helped nearly 5 million people get on a plan to pay off debt.
 It works!
-Sign up today!
+Get started today!